Durgesh-Majeti/ai_swing_trading/README.md

 **Decoupled Architecture**: The system is built as a set of independent "workers" that never communicate directly with each other.
 Instead, they synchronize through a central **Database Hub**.
 This ensures that if the AI module crashes, the Execution module can still manage existing trades safely.

+**AI Independence**: The system is designed to function completely independently of AI models.
+If no AI model is available or if the AI module fails, the system automatically falls back to technical and fundamental analysis.
+Strategies adjust their scoring weights dynamically, and all workflows continue to operate normally.

 ## 🏗️ System Architecture: The "Hub-and-Spoke" Model

 The entire project revolves around a central **SQL Database** which acts as the "Source of Truth."
 Every other module—Data Collection, AI, Strategy, and Execution—is a spoke connected to this hub.